bensheldon/motion-dryclean/README.md

 gem 'motion-dryclean'
 ```

-Make sure Guard::Motion is loaded in your project Rakefile:
+Make sure motion-dryclean is loaded in your project Rakefile:

 ```ruby
 require 'motion-dryclean'